Category Archives: Stress & Overwhelm

 Friend’s Support

-With the warmer weather and longer days, Spring is a great time to reconnect with your support network.
+With warmer weather and longer days, Spring is a great time to reconnect with your support network.

 Having friends who have your back when the going gets rough, and who really listen to you, is essential for wellness.
 Having someone you really trust who will hold the space for you to download, discuss, or even rant if you need, helps you stay on top of stress and overwhelm as life gets busier.